Arthri/Belp.Build.Autoasmver/README.md

 # Belp
-Belp is a collection of build tools and extensions for MSBuild.
+Belp is a collection of build tools and extensions.

 ## Installation